outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - this is a way to determine alternate causes of the same variable, given useful system objects like requirements & incentives

   - add to solution automation workflows

+    - solve for the adjacent problem of 'preventing problem inputs/outputs' or 'enabling solution inputs/outputs' instead of the original problem

     - identify optimal problem to solve & solve that instead